 EHT BSS 6 GHz operation

-(#2852)In the 6 GHz band, a 6 GHz EHT AP may announce to 6 GHz non-EHT STAs a BSS operating channel width that is different from the BSS operating channel width that it announces to 6 GHz non-AP EHT STAs if the EHT BSS operating channel width includes at least one disallowed 20 MHz channel and/or if the announced EHT BSS operating channel width is not supported by an HE BSS.
+(#2852)A 6 GHz EHT AP may announce to 6 GHz non-EHT non-AP STAs a BSS operating channel width that is different from the BSS operating channel width that it announces to 6 GHz non-AP EHT STAs if the EHT BSS operating channel width includes at least one disallowed 20 MHz channel (see 35.11.2 (Preamble puncturing operation) and/or if the announced EHT BSS operating channel width is not supported by the HE BSS.

-A 6 GHz EHT AP shall announce the BSS operating channel width in the HE Operation element with the following restriction:
+A 6 GHz EHT AP shall announce the BSS operating channel width in the HE Operation element with the following restrictions:

-The announced BSS operating channel width in the HE Operation element is the widest width without covering the disallowed 20 MHz channels.
+The announced BSS operating channel width in the HE Operation element is the widest channel width that does not overlap with any of the disallowed 20 MHz channels.

 The announced BSS operating channel width in HE Operation element is no more than the BSS operating channel width in the EHT Operation element.